uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 ## Second Iteration

+### Visualize Maintenance Schedules, Maintenance Windows and Scheduled Actions

+When dealing with multiple Maintenance Schedules which have multiple Maintenance Windows it would be good to get an overview by showing the calendar with all these items:

+- Maintenance Schedules
+- Maintenance Windows (colors belong to schedules)
+- Scheduled Actions (nice to have)

 ### Implement a Maintenance Mode override

 Put a system manually into "Maintenance Mode".
 This is useful in emergency situations where a system is down and needs to be fixed quickly.
+Another use case is to better cooperate with 3rd party ITSM tools which could use the API to enable the Maintenance Mode.

 An API call should be implemented to do it.
 The required permissions needs to be discussed.
 Either a normal admin of the system could get the permissions to do this, or it still required organization admin permissions.
 This requires further discussion.